open-source-labs/Swell/docs/DEV-README.md

 The idea is to troubleshoot new workflows before applying them to the dev or main branches.

+### _Improvements to the CI/CD pipeline_

+- Currently, only the Unit Tests are implemented for the CI pipeline.
+The integration and E2E tests use the playwright library and an electron window in order to emulate the front-end user inputs.
+This has been causing issues with GitHub Actions so we did not add these tests to the CI pipeline.
+There may be an alternative solution to implement it through Github Actions or even through other tools such as Docker.
+- As previously stated, each successful merge request to the master branch.
+Multiple of these will cause multiple releases to deployed.
+A future iteration could look into this so rather than creating a new release each time, it would update an existing draft if one exists.

 ### _How can I package and release the application without a functional CD pipeline?_